wq/wq/docs/patterns/locate.md

 ### `Location`

-The `Location` model contains the identifiers for all `LocatedModel`s in the database.
+The `Location` model contains the locations for all `LocatedModel`s in the database.
 It includes the following fields:

 field | purpose
 ------|---------